relativitydev/Gravity/README.md

 # Gravity
 CRUDQ Framework for Relativity Custom Development

+This is also available as a [nuget package].(https://www.nuget.org/packages/RelativityTestHelpersNuget/)

 This project requires references to Relativity's Relativity® SDK dlls.
 These dlls are not part of the open source project and can be obtained by contacting support@relativity.com, getting it from your Relativity instance, or installing the SDK from the [Community Portal]
 (https://community.relativity.com/s/files).